 Powdery mildew conidia lyse (break up) when in free water.
 It is critical that you get good coverage of the entire vine, especially the clusters.
 This treatment only buys you a day or two since new conidia will develop rapidly.

-Step 2: Mineral Oil Application
+Step 2: Mineral oil application

 Horticultural mineral oils will denature the fungus since most of its mycelia reside on the outside of grape tissues.
-Apply a 1-2% oil treatment to the vines within 2 days of the water application.
+Apply a 1–2% oil treatment to the vines within two days of the water application.